The high school has no track team, no track coach, no running track.

 This guy is good, I give him that.
 This guy is good.

-A year into his running, JJ is drained by a harder crisis.
+But a year into his running, JJ is drained by a harder crisis.

 Finally, full force, I was in a race to a finish line I couldn't see, and I didn't know how to win it.